North Yorkshire Moors Railway: Future and possibility of expansion

 The possibility of reopening the missing 8 mile section between Malton via Rillington Junction (on the York – Malton – Scarborough Line) and Pickering has often been discussed.
 It is included in a list of rail lines, where campaigns exist for reopening, issued by the Campaign for Better Transport.

 This might allow the running of steam services from York to Whitby again.
 To achieve this would require considerable engineering work, as the former trackbed has been built upon with houses and a supermarket.

 Reinstating this missing rail link was adopted as a policy objective by the North Yorkshire County Council some years ago; the NYMHRT board agreed to support this policy in principle, whilst having reservations about its implementation as they believed the necessary upgrade works were costly and that it would harm their business stating that they had concerns about "the effect on the railway".

 Hopes for this have been dampened as of October 2014 with reports that the managing director of the NYMR stating that they did not support any trains running along their tracks.

 Bridge and wheels appeal

 In March 2009, the railway announced that bridge 30 over the Eller Beck at Darnholme near Goathland needed to be repaired/replaced over the winter of 2009/2010, otherwise the railway would be forced to close.
 The railway therefore launched an appeal to raise £1 million to cover the costs of the bridge work with any excess raised going towards the restoration of locomotive 80135. £610,000 was raised in time, and the bridge was replaced over the winter-Christmas/new year period of 2009/2010, with the first trains crossing over the new bridge in March 2010.
 The bridge was formally opened by Pete Waterman on 27 March 2010.

+An appeal to raise funds to repair Bridge 42 over the river Murk Esk, was launched in 2026.